 Welcome to the APSCUF students’ page!
 Here you will find the latest information about how contract negotiations affect you, upcoming events, student-centered projects, contacting your legislator, and APSCUF scholarships and internships.
+Click the links below to jump to the corresponding sections:

 - Faculty contract negotiations